ivopauly/ivopauly/README.md

+## ℹ️ Info
+- 🚀 AWS & "You build it, you run it" Enthusiast
+- 🌐 Cloud & Software Engineer @ Code Garden
+- 📍 The Netherlands
+- 🇳🇱 Native Dutch
+- 🇬🇧 English C1 (CEFR)

 ## <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi"> Hello!
 I'm passionate about leveraging cutting-edge technology to revolutionise the tech landscape.
 With over a decade of experience in IT development, I specialise in leading cloud transformations.
 I thrive at the intersection of technology, strategy, and innovation.